 - Commercial entryways

 Ultra-clear glass products -- such as low-iron glass -- convey modernity and cleanliness, from the lobby to a guestroom’s bathroom.
 Patterned and colored glasses set the stage for luxury or distinction.
-Colored mirrors are another great option to enhance a hotel’s design while adding additional function.
+Colored mirrors are another great option to enhance a hotel’s design while adding additional functionality.

 With additional glass services and fabrication, glass pieces add a unique focal point to a room.
 Fabrication techniques to ask your commercial glass company about include: